 Confirm Which Apps Are Permitted

 Discuss which apps your child can download on their device.
-Better yet determine if your child will have access to download content without parental approval.
+Better yet determine if your child can download content without parental approval.